StuartRiffle/ragtag-tiger/README.md

     --query           "how does all this work lol"
 ```

-Consulting a dangerously unqualified virtual physician, using a temporary (in-memory) vector index for privacy:
+Consulting a dangerously unqualified virtual doctor, using an in-process LLM and a temporary (memory-only) vector index for privacy:
 ```
 python ragtag.py                                        \
     --source          my/personal/medical_data          \